Opera Nova Bydgoszcz: First times

-During 11 seasons (1927-1938), the director Wladyslaw Stoma enlarged the repertoire of operas and operettas performed in the Bydgoszcz Municipal Theatre.
+During 11 seasons (1927–1938), the director Wladyslaw Stoma enlarged the repertoire of operas and operettas performed in the Bydgoszcz Municipal Theatre.
 In many instances, new pieces from Berlin and the Vienna have been specially translated for the Bydgoszcz institution.
 Wladyslaw Stoma hired professional singers and the orchestra acquired military professionals from the 61st Infantry Regiment (61 Pułk Piechoty (II RP)) billeted in Pomorska Street.
 In the 1930s, the theatre staged with its own company forces (soloists, orchestra, choirs) operas Halka, La Traviata (1930), The Tales of Hoffmann, Madama Butterfly (1931), Carmen (1932), in addition to host every year Warsaw Opera performances.
-The last musical premiere before the outbreak World War II was Susanna, on April 4, 1939.
+The last musical premiere before the outbreak World War II was Susanna, on 4 April 1939.
 Throughout the interwar period, performances were staged in the Municipal Theatre: Bydgoszcz did not possess yet any opera house.

 In German occupation times, the Municipal Theatre was intended "only for Germans" and manned by a German-Latvian troupe from Riga under the direction of Heinrich Voit.
-The inaugural session on October 1, 1940, staged von Weber's opera Der Freischütz.
-The repertoire of the theater until 1944 included several musical performances (opera, operetta, ballet evenings), and also Municipal Symphony Orchestra performances.
+The inaugural session, on 1 October 1940, staged von Weber's opera Der Freischütz.
+The repertoire of the theatre until 1944 included several musical performances (opera, operetta, ballet evenings), and also Municipal Symphony Orchestra performances.
 In 1944, the German scene gave way to a decorated cinema building showing propaganda films.

 After the end of World War II, efforts were made to create a permanent Opera facility in Bydgoszcz, but despite large popular audience, the initiative did not get approval from the authorities, which did not believed in the success of the project.
 To overcome the situation, opera sessions were held by the Pomeranian Symphony Orchestra, together with Bydgoszcz Choirs, to perform opera overtures, fragments of orchestral and choral opera.